{#

 SoHo

-Houton Street, one of the few major thoroughfares we cross on the tour, retains a lot of fascinating architectural evidence from when it was widened about 100 years ago.
-The foodie part of the tour continues when we stop at Dominique Ansel, renowned baker and originator of the cronut, followed by a brief stop at the Ice Cream Museum on Broadway Here we learn the rich history of SoHo and cast iron architecture as we cross over Broadway for the first time on the tour and take a step into the more complex history of the city's move uptown.
-Here we see first hand the unmistakable role geography and the long gone natural terrain played in the city's move uptown.
-At Grand Street we stop at Sabon where we'll take part in "the ritual" and leave with a cleanest, smoothest hands you'll have all day.
-Within a few blocks SoHo transitions into the tenement-rich blocks of Little Italy and the beginning of the Lower East Side.
+Houston Street retains fascinating architectural evidence from when it was widened about 100 years ago.
+The history is non-stop with eras of homes, cast iron and steel frame warehouses and factoires, but the food is optional.
+We pass (or stop at) Dominique Ansel's, renowned baker and originator of the cronut, and then there's the Ice Cream Museum on Broadway.
+Here we learn the rich history of SoHo and see the more complex history of the city's move uptown.
+Here we see the unmistakable role geography played in the city's move uptown.
+Within a few blocks SoHo transitions into the tenement-rich blocks of Little Italy, and the beginning of the Lower East Side.

 Little Italy